 Each evening will begin with an optional Mass at 6:30 p.m. in the SLUH Chapel; 7:00 p.m. light refreshments and a speaker presentation in the Currigan Room; and Q & A and discussion to conclude the program around 8:15 p.m.

 Please rsvp HERE, so that we can plan for room set up and refreshments.

-Let me introduce myself to you.
-I'm on the steering committee for AMDG, a program that gives parents a chance to learn about the teachings of St. Ignatius, founder of the Jesuits.
-And I'm a SLUH mom with sons in the classes 2021 and 2015.
-For all adults in the SLUH community, AMDG offers a series of four talks, on Thursday nights, spread throughout the school year.
-Each event typically starts with an optional Mass at 5:30, followed by refreshments and a talk by an excellent speaker.
-Over the years our speakers are taking us through the chapters in this book and making them come alive.
-But each evening is a stand alone event- you can come to any one of them, whether or not you've read the book, and get a lot out of it.
+Want to get a taste of the great Jesuit education our sons are getting?
+Want to understand these "Ignatian" ideas so you can reinforce them with your son at home?
+AMDG is a program that gives parents a chance to learn about the teachings of St. Ignatius, founder of the Jesuits.
+For all adults in the SLUH community, AMDG offers of series of four talks, on Wednesday nights, spread throughout the school year.
+Each event typically starts with a Mass at 6:30 p.m. followed by a talk by an excellent speaker and a short small group discussion.
+Over the years our speakers are taking us through the chapters of "What is Ignatian Spirituality?" and making them practical for us.
+But each evening is a stand-alone event: you can come to any one of them (whether or not you've read the book) and get a great deal out of it.

 If you would like more information or would like to be part of the AMDG team, please contact us at firstname.lastname@example.org.

 For the Greater Glory of God and the spiritual health of our families, we gather to learn about the spirituality of St. Ignatius, growing closer to God and one another in faith and friendship.
 Each talk will explore a different chapter of the book What is Ignatian Spirituality? by David L. Fleming, SJ '52, available for free online HERE.